SPECIALIST GLAZING INSTALLATIONS MANAGER

 - Daily timesheet compliance, ensuring all time is accounted for, detailing it to the nearest 15 minutes.

 - Clean and tidy workspace both before and after occupying an area of the studios.
-General maintenance of all equipment, tools and machinery.
+General maintenance of some equipment, tools and machinery.

 - Accepting deliveries and checking them against the items delivered in terms of dimension, shape and overall quality, according to the purchase order.